-Section 5.- Once the corresponding government entity files a site selection consultation in compliance with the abovementioned Act No. 9, before the Planning Board, the Planning Board shall have a non-deferrable term of fifteen (15) working days to evaluate the site selection consultation thus filed.
+Once the appropriate government entity files a site consultation, pursuant to Act No. 9, supra, with the Planning Board or the Permit Management Office, as the case may be, said Agency shall have a non-deferrable period of fifteen (15) business days to evaluate the site consultation thus filed.

-Section 6.- Once the site selection consultation is approved, the corresponding government agency shall submit the project for the consideration of the Regulations and Permits Administration.
+Once the site selection consultation is approved, the corresponding government agency shall submit the project for the consideration of the Regulations and Permits Administration.
 The Administration shall have five (5) working days to evaluate and issue the corresponding permits, once the project has been filed.

-Section 7.- The government agencies are hereby authorized to issue the necessary administrative orders to enforce and comply with the purposes of this Act.
+Government agencies are hereby authorized to issue administrative orders as are necessary to enforce and achieve the purposes of this Act.